-Joseph W. Augustyn is Executive Vice President, Security and Intelligence at Jefferson Waterman International.
+Joseph W. Augustyn is an Executive Vice President and the President of Crosshatch International at Jefferson Waterman International.
 He brings to JWI clients thirty years of high-level experience in homeland security, counterterrorism, and intelligence issues, as well as extensive knowledge of the agencies and departments responsible for them.

 Mr. Augustyn’s long career with the CIA included senior positions as Deputy Associate Director of Central Intelligence for Homeland Security, Director of defector resettlement operations, Chief of Staff for the CIA’s Deputy Director of Operations, and the Deputy Division Chief for the CIA’s large East Asia Division.
 Mr. Augustyn was also chief of station on three separate occasions.